awsdocs/aws-lambda-developer-guide/doc_source/go-image.md

    docker push 123456789012.dkr.ecr.us-east-1.amazonaws.com/hello-world:latest
    ```

+Now that your container image resides in the Amazon ECR container registry, you can [create](configuration-images.md) the Lambda function and deploy the image\.

 ## Deploying Go with an alternative base image<a name="go-image-other"></a>

 You can build a container image for Go from an alternative base image\.
 The following example Dockerfile uses [alpine](https://gallery.ecr.aws/h1a5s9h8/alpine) as the base image\.